 Our North American departure hub is Toronto’s Pearson International Airport.
 Five hours prior to our departure, a short meeting will be held at the Sheraton Gateway Hotel, Terminal 3, to distribute course packs and maps and to clarify travel procedures.
 All students are responsible for making their own travel arrangements to the Sheraton Gateway Hotel.
 Students making alternate arrangements must contact MEI before May 31.

-Along the picturesque Platis Gialos beach on the island of Mykonos, students continue their focus on academic writing and development of a deeper analysis of our core texts for English.
-Masterclasses in essay writing and small group book chats in bustling cafés scattered throughout the town of Chora enable students to look more critically at the writing of our ancient and modern writers, while improving their own ability to work at the university level.
-Students have fun finding their way back to their favorite gyros stops, as their senses are dazzled by the maze of narrow streets walled with whitewashed shops and blue colored doors and balconies with vibrant pink bougainvilleas draped above their heads.
+Along the picturesque Platis Gialos beach on the island of Mykonos, students focus on academic writing and delve into the analysis of our core texts for English.
+Master classes in essay writing and small group book chats in funky cafés scattered throughout the island enable students to look critically at the writing of ancient and modern writers while improving their writing skills.
+Students have fun finding their way back to their favorite gyros stop, as their senses are confused by the maze of narrow streets walled with whitewashed shops and blue colored doors and balconies with vibrant pink bougainvilleas draped above their heads.
 At night, Mykonos comes alive as local boutiques, frozen Greek yogurt hangouts, and bakeries stay open until the early hours of the morning, making the evening the perfect time to shop and explore before room check.